cocoanlab/PEPSI/README.md

 * Implements the processes and visualizations depicted in Figs. 2A-B (Calculation of subspaces and encoding performances)
 #### step2_VisTraj.m
 * Implements the visualization of the trajectories in subspaces.
-### step3_Traj2Behv.m
+#### step3_Traj2Behv.m
-* Implements the processes of visualizations depicted in Fig. 5
+* Implements the processes of visualizations depicted in Fig. 5 (Reconstructing behavioral patterns from the neural trajectories)

 ## data